wald-tq/ui-router.github.io/_ng1_tutorial/hellosolarsystem.md

 Although UI-Router allows you to define your views using arbitrary `template` and `controller` combinations, we recommend instead that you adopt a component based architecture.

-Angular 1.5 introduced the `.component()`, which is a special class of directives.
+AngularJS 1.5 introduced the `.component()`, which is a special class of directives.
 A component encapsulates a template and a controller as a single unit, and also explicitly defines its inputs (data) and outputs (events).
-To learn more, read the official [Angular 1.5+ component docs](https://docs.angularjs.org/guide/component), and explore a [blog](https://toddmotto.com/exploring-the-angular-1-5-component-method) or two.
+To learn more, read the official [AngularJS 1.5+ component docs](https://docs.angularjs.org/guide/component), and explore a [blog](https://toddmotto.com/exploring-the-angular-1-5-component-method) or two.

 ---